 Bronchiolitis is a viral infection of the lungs most common in young children.
 It causes the small airways of the lungs (bronchioles) to swell.
 This makes breathing difficult.

 Copyright © Nucleus Medical Media, Inc.

-At first bronchiolitis will have the same symptoms as a common cold.
+The first symptoms will be the same as a common cold.
 This may include stuffy or runny nose, cough, and mild fever.
-After a few days, the cough will worsen and breathing rate will increase.
+After a few days, the cough will worsen and breathing will be faster.

-Symptoms may include:
+Symptoms may be:

 Family Doctor—American Academy of Family Physicians

 Caring for Kids—The Canadian Paediatric Society

 Bronchiolitis.
 Healthy Children—American Academy of Pediatrics website.
 Available at: https://www.healthychildren.org/English/health-issues/conditions/chest-lungs/Pages/Bronchiolitis.aspx.
 Updated September 24, 2019.
 Accessed January 8, 2020, 2015.

 Bronchiolitis.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/condition/bronchiolitis.
 Updated September 24, 2019.
 Accessed January 8, 2020.